 Elsa strengthens to Category 1 storm; first hurricane of Atlantic season

-TAMPA, Fla. - On Friday, Elsa was upgraded to a Category 1 storm, the first for the Atlantic hurricane season.
+TAMPA, Fla. - Friday morning, Elsa was upgraded to a Category 1 storm, the first for the Atlantic hurricane season.
 While the Florida peninsula is in the cone, there is still a lot of uncertainty in the forecast track.

 LINK: Track Elsa on MyFOXHurricane.com